 10.4 The Company is in no way liable for non-acceptance of a Card under any circumstances.
 A lawful holder of a Card must therefore satisfy themselves that a premise at which they intend to use their Card will acknowledge and accept the Card as valid ID and proof of age.

 10.5 Under no circumstances will The Company entertain requests for refunded payments in instances where a Card is refused.
 Payments to CitizenCard are made to cover the cost of the Application Processing and Validation Service, not for the Card itself which remains at all times the legal property of The Company.

-10.6 CitizenCards do not expire, however cardholders can renew their membership if they wish to obtain a higher age-band card or if their appearance has changed.
+10.6 CitizenCards issued before 7th January 2021 do not expire.
+All CitizenCards printed from 7th January 2021 onwards expire 3 years after issuing (rounded up to the end of the month card was printed on).
+Cardholders can renew their membership if their card expired, they wish to obtain a higher age-band card or if their appearance has changed.
 Cardholders can also renew their existing CitizenCard if their name has changed legally since their previous CitizenCard was issued.
-Please note that if cardholder's name was changed legally, a copy of change of name deed or marriage certificate or Gender Recognition Certificate must be included with Renewal application.
+Please note that if cardholder's name was changed legally, a copy of change of name deed or marriage certificate or Gender Recognition Certificate must be included with Replacement application.

 12.1 We will not be liable for any Loss resulting from the failure of an Application to result in a Card being issued.